andrewgdotcom/keyboardio-xkb/README.md

 	allows the scancodes to generate a human-readable letter or event such as "k" or "page down".

-I am also defining the following for the purposes of this project:
+I am also using the following definition for the purposes of this project:

 * *layout* - a mapping (in keyboard firmware) of bus scancodes to physical keys (strictly, the keyboard native scancode).
 In this project